werk/cellular/README.md

 ## `[properties]`

-This section lists zero or more *properties*, which are used to group and attach data to *materials*.
+This section lists zero or more *properties*, which are used to attach data to *materials*.

 **Example:**
 ```
 [properties]

 Weight(0..3)
-Resource
 Temperature(0..3)
 Content(Resource) { Temperature?(0) ChestCount?(0) Content?(0) }
 ChestCount(0..3)